profiq/P2P-Tech-Roundtable/README.md

 - If you are participating, you will receive an additional invite to the [GitHub Repo that we will use to help facilitating the discussion](https://github.com/profiq/peer-to-peer).
 It is **Important** that you accept the GitHub invite, as that will give you access to proposing new topics and to voting on topics.

 - We will use Zoom for videoconferencing.
 Each participant will receive the details via email.
+We intend to record the meeting to easy summarizing the outcome after the meeting.
+Let us know, of you have objections with being recorded for such an internal purpose.

 - We will follow this agenda:
     - Welcome - short intro of the event and what we are up to (2 min)